 What is the F-1 grace period for OPT?

-You have 60 days of grace period after your OPT ends.
+You have a 60-day grace period after your OPT ends.

 Can I work during the F-1 grace period?

 No, you cannot work during the grace period.